-Pour the mixture over the beef, mix thoroughly and leave for as long as possible.
+Pour half your mixture over the beef, mix thoroughly and leave for as long as possible.
 Tip: This would be a great step to do well in advance - we left it for an hour and it made a HUGE difference to the flavour, but let your appetite make the decision!

-Heat a tsp of oil on high heat in a frying pan.
+Heat 1 tsp of oil on high heat in a frying pan.
 Once really hot add in your beef bulgogi mix and fry for around 4-5 mins until cooked.
 Tip: Patrick slightly undercooked his to keep it really juicy.
 Tip: If you only have a small pan don’t overcrowd it - cook the beef in batches to brown it off.